-Building the Forms
+Building Forms with Egyptian Paste

 Sigel welds the frameworks for her sculptures from .25 inch steel rod, which can withstand the heat of a low-temperature firing (figure 1).
 Fabricating her frames in this way gives her the ability to sculpt with strong, bold lines.
 She sees the forms as a three-dimensional drawing for the Egyptian paste to inhabit.

 Making jewelry is the perfect way to show off your ceramic art anywhere, and Egyptian paste is just one of the many choices you have.
 In Ceramic Jewelry you’ll discover a wealth of ideas from earrings and necklaces to brooches and rings—there’s no limit to the possibilities!